toneo-/guitar-riff/README.md

 -   Ability to modify/add chunks and then save them.
 Allows writing files.
 -   Ability to quickly enumerate all top-level chunks in a file, without reading all their data into memory.
 For fast cataloguing purposes.
+-   Tests for reading chunks within LIST chunks.
+I got lazy and didn't want to write these.